openSUSE/news-o-o/_posts/2011-05-27-people-of-opensuse-jeff-mahoney.markdown

-#### Thereâ€™s a thunderstorm outside â€” do you turn off your computer?
+#### There’s a thunderstorm outside — do you turn off your computer?